| Site Type: Long Term/National Priorities List (NPL) |

 A second time-critical removal action which consisted of removing hazardous and flammable material from within the facility was performed in 2008.
 This removal action resulted from a fire that occurred at the facility in June 2007.
 After the fire, the town of Concord, MA fire department requested assistance from EPA to address the flammable and hazardous materials within the facility that pose a risk of fire or explosion.

 In February 2008, EPA issued an Engineering Evaluation/Cost Analysis (EE/CA) to evaluate alternatives to address the contaminated facility buildings.
 In April 2008, EPA issued a fact sheet seeking public comment on EPA's proposal to demolish the facility buildings on site.
 The public comment period ended June 12, 2008.
 After the public comment period, EPA signed an Action Memorandum on September 23, 2008, authorizing the demolition of contaminated buildings at the Nuclear Metals Superfund Site as a Non-Time Critical Removal Action (NTCRA).
 Under this removal action all building contents will be removed, followed by the demolition and disposal of all buildings and debris.
 Concrete building slabs will remain in-place so as not to disturb potentially-contaminated underlying soil.
-Sumps and depressions in the slab will be filled and slabs will be entirely overlain with a short-term cap or sealed until a future EPA decision is made regarding the handling of underlying site soils.
+Sumps and depressions in the slab will be filled and slabs will be entirely sealed and the underlying site soils will be addressed as part of the final remedy for the site.

 On June 20, 2011, an Administrative Order on Consent for the NTCRA was reached between EPA, Textron, Inc., Whittaker, Corp, and the Army and Department of Energy.
 On November 1, 2011, the remaining employees at the facility vacated the site.
-The site is now controlled by the private party general contractor, demaximis, inc. Interim work to stabilize the facility is currently being conducted.
+The site is now controlled by the private party general contractor, demaximis, inc. EPA anticipates the NTCRA will be completed by the end of 2015.
+All waste materials are being sent off-site for disposal, with the majority of the waste going to the U.S. Ecology facility in Idaho.
 The estimated cost for this NTCRA is $63.9 million.

 Links to Other Site Information